Inclusion in the PHE Classroom

 Activity: Teachers this is for you to complete.
 Think of a partner, co-worker, or friend and complete this Venn Diagram.
 The partner would typically answer their own questions so pick someone you know very well.

 Video: This could be a great introductory video to be used in your classroom to discuss diversity and inclusion and break those barriers that may already exist in students.

 Printable Version of the Diagram

 Activity #3 - What's Different, What's the same?

-The take home message about this activity is that we all belong to the human race and should respect and celebrate our differences.
-So, how do we teach our students this, and even more importantly how do we help them see past everything they see on TV, in movies or on social media that can be construed as segregated or discriminatory?
+The take-home message about this activity is that we all belong to the human race and should respect and celebrate our differences.
+So, how do we teach our students this, and even more importantly, how do we help them see past everything they see inundated through multi-media, TV, video games, in movies or on social media that can be construed as segregated or discriminatory?

 Activity #4 - Video & Questions

 Check out the videos above as great discussion starters for your classes.
 Teachers can be breaking barriers by: